 Millersville is a tiny town located in the state of Missouri.
 With a population of 240 people and just one neighborhood, Millersville is the 483rd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Millersville is generally considered to be a blue-collar town.
-77.19% of the Millersville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Millersville is a blue-collar town, with 77.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Millersville is a town of production and manufacturing workers, service providers, and professionals.
 There are especially a lot of people living in Millersville who work in healthcare suport services (9.94%), architecture and engineering (9.94%), and food service (2.92%).

-Millersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Millersville does not have a public transit system used by locals to get to and from work.

 The population of Millersville has one of the lowest overall levels of education in the country: only 5.84% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.